Graphic Design Festival Breda: Everyone is a Designer | Breda NL

 Dino Trek Animatronic Show Nashville Zoo at Grasmere

-The Nashville Zoo is Tennesse’s biggest draw with almost 1,000,000 people per year.
+The Nashville Zoo has the most visitors in the state of Tennessee, nearly 1,000,000 people per year.
 Programs developed incorporated collections and shows to enrich visitor’s experience.
-Balancing marketing and education goals, the media created included special event shows, field guides, like the one below, way finding, games, and advertising in both print and digital formats.
+Balancing marketing and education goals, media created included special event shows, and field guides, exampled here.

-Zoo’s inspire wonder at the rich fauna of world and an opportunity to learn environmental responsibility.
-We learn most when we enjoy.
-Program materials visually reflect the wonder and the rich diversity of animal life through color, texture and the richness of illustration.
+Zoo’s inspire wonder and develop appreciate of the diverse and rich fauna of the world.
+Stemming from the philosophy that we learn most when we enjoy, program materials visually reflect the wonder and the rich diversity of animal life through design and illustration.

 Childbirth coaching is an essential function in the United States.
-The US infant mortality rates are highest of all countries in the developed world.
-The brand strategy connects with nature and the wisdom of midwifery back through the beginning of time, or at list the beginning of homo-sapiens!
-The identity is enveloping, welcoming and references the natural wonder of the spectrum of pregnancy.
+Brand strategy connects with nature and the wisdom of midwifery back through the beginning of our time.
+Through the tree of life, the identity is enveloping, welcoming and references the natural wonder in the spectrum of pregnancy.